Fidelity-Based Smooth Min-Relative Entropy: Properties and Applications: Application to Randomness Distillation

 The proof of \eqref{eq:gen-LOCC-up-bnd-Gamma} then follows by iterating the same reasoning as in the proof above, while going backward through the protocol $\cP^k$ defined in \cref{sec:RD-gen-LOCC}.
 See the end of the proof of \cite[Theorem~11]{lami2022upper} for similar reasoning. \end{IEEEproof}

-\begin{remark}[Comparison with other existing bounds] Note that the bound provided in \cref{thm:distillable-randomness-with-gamma-set} is generally tighter than the bound in Theorem~11 of \cite{lami2022upper}.
-This can be seen by the relationship between the sandwiched R\'enyi relative entropy and the smooth $F$-min relative entropy derived in \cref{prop: Dmin and smooth renyi}. \end{remark}
+\begin{remark}[Comparison with other existing bounds] {Note that the bound provided in the previous work (Theorem~11 of \cite{lami2022upper}) is a consequence of \cref{thm:distillable-randomness-with-gamma-set}.
+In particular, this previous work established the following bound: For $\alpha > 1$

+Together with the relationship between the sandwiched R\'enyi relative entropy and the smooth $F$-min relative entropy derived in \cref{prop: Dmin and smooth renyi}, it can be seen that the bound derived in \cref{thm:distillable-randomness-with-gamma-set} implies the previous bound. } \end{remark}